 Create two New Layers: one on top of the "hat", and another on top of the "bodice".
 Pick your brush and draw some pink textured shapes for the shadows.

-a New Layer again, and add some bright yellow strokes to the highlights area of the hat.
+Create a New Layer again, and add some bright yellow strokes to the highlights area of the hat.